nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ## Kinesis Stream Error handling

 The default Kinesis stream processing in the Cumulus system is configured for record error tolerance.

-Kinesis message records that arrive from the stream that are unable to be processed by the `kinesisConsumer` lambda are captured and published to the `kinesisFallback` SNS Topic.
-The `kinesisFallback` SNS topic broadcasts the record to a subscribed copy of the kinesis consumer lambda named `kinesisFallback`.
-This ensures that when a record fails from kinesis, that record is published to the SNS topic, and automatically re-triggered in a fallback attempt to process it.
+When the `kinesisConsumer` fails to process a record, the failure is captured and the record is published to the `kinesisFallback` SNS Topic.
+The `kinesisFallback` SNS topic broadcasts the record and a subscribed copy of the `kinesisConsumer` lambda named `kinesisFallback` consumes these failures.

 At this point, the [normal lambda asynchronous invocation retry behavior](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) will attempt to process the record 3 mores times.
+After this, if the record cannot successfully be processed, it is written to a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
+Cumulus' dead letter queue is an SQS Queue named `kinesisFailure`.
+Operators can use this queue to inspect failed records.

+This system ensures when `kinesisCosumer` fails to process a record and trigger a workflow, the record is retried 3 times.
+This retry behavior improves system reliability in case of any external service failure outside of Cumulus control.

-After this, if the record cannot successfully be processed, it is written to a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) `kinesisFailure` SQS where an operator can go to examine the record.
-All of this system, the `kinesisFallback` SNS topic, `kinesisConsumer` lambda, and `kinesisFailure` SQS queue come with the API package and do not need to be configured by the operator.
+The kinesis error handling system - the `kinesisFallback` SNS topic, `kinesisConsumer` lambda, and `kinesisFailure` SQS queue - come with the API package and do not need to be configured by the operator.